 Honor their preferences and don’t give in to other parts of the organization to overwhelm the subscriber, especially during the first few weeks of the relationship.

-Assuming you decided to stay at the party from #1 above and you now have the urge to use the restroom.
-You spend time walking around the house, opening up doors, and asking people where the toilet is, and no one can seem to help you.
+Assuming you decided to stay at the party from #1 above, you now have the urge to use the restroom.
+You spend time walking around the house, opening doors, and asking people where the toilet is, and no one can help you.

 Then by some miracle, you find the hidden door in the wall, which magically opens up to the bathroom that is flooded and the toilets missing.